qiqvo/LongNums/BUILD_GUIDE.md

 3. **Compiler warnings**
    - Most warnings are harmless
    - Can be suppressed by adding `-Wno-sign-compare` to compiler flags

+4. **Include path issues**
+   - Make sure to use `-Iinclude` flag when compiling directly
+   - Build systems handle this automatically

 ### Platform-Specific Notes